Israeli left seeks to regain appeal with focus on economy

 The party, led by Zahava Gal-On, has three parliamentary seats and opinion polls show it may double that total next week.

-Horowitz outlined the “three pillars” of Meretz’s platform as separating religion and state, ensuring social justice and promoting peace between Israel and its Arab neighbors.
+Horowitz outlined the “three pillars” of Meretz’s platform as separating religion and state, ensuring social justice and promoting peace between Israel and its Arab neighbours.